 Read about more ways to manage memory problems.

-Brain fog can cause you to forget appointments, special occasions, and daily responsibilities.
+Brain fog can cause you to forget appointments, special occasions, and everyday responsibilities.
 Calendars, alarms, and to-do lists can help ensure you stay on top of your tasks.

 “I have a calendar on my computer and keep a calendar that tells me birthdays, anniversaries, appointments, and any other things I have to remember.
 I check it each day.
 It’s on my phone, too,” one MyMSTeam member wrote.
-“I [also] put alarms on my phone to remind me to do things, like call my brother for his birthday, go to a doctor’s appointment at 4, give my dog his flea meds, remember to buy bread, etc. It may seem stupid to some, but they don’t have MS.”
+“I also put alarms on my phone to remind me to do things, like call my brother for his birthday, go to a doctor’s appointment at 4, give my dog his flea meds, and remember to buy bread.
+It may seem stupid to some, but they don’t have MS.”

-Your neurologist should be able to connect you with specialists who can help you manage your brain fog or restore some of your lost cognitive function.
+Your neurologist can help you find specialists who know how to treat brain fog and work with you to improve your cognitive function.
 The first step may be cognitive testing to identify problems.
-Your doctor may refer you for cognitive rehabilitation, a type of therapy that’s been shown to improve cognitive functioning.
+A healthcare professional can refer you to cognitive rehabilitation, a type of therapy that’s been shown to improve cognitive functioning.

-How does MS brain fog affect your daily life?
-Do you have any tips for managing it?
+How does MS brain fog affect your day-to-day life?
+Do you have any tips for managing any of the common symptoms of brain fog?
 Share your experiences in the comments below or by posting on your Activities page.

 Get updates directly to your inbox.